shanemhansen/gosp/README.md

 * Output is streamable to any io.Writer.
 * No hoops to jump through for registering functions, no new syntax for calling them.
 * Deployment is as easy as deploying any other go code/package.
-* Performance is largely determined by what the go runtime can provide.
+* Performance is basically as good as go gets.
+Included benchmarks show beating text/template by 5 to 7x.
 * Tested